lkuper/dissertation/talks/defense.md

 ## (33. landscape again)

 So, to return to our landscape of deterministic parallel programming, where do LVars and LVish fit in?
 Actually, they're all across this landscape.
 We've got the pure functional core, on which Haskell is based, and so we can do this pure task parallelism.
-We can do single-assignment programming, of course, because IVars are a special case of LVars, and I'll even put two checkmarks here to show that not only can we do this, we can generalize it.
+We can do single-assignment programming, of course, because IVars are a special case of LVars, and I'll even put two check marks here to show that not only can we do this, we can generalize it.

 And because LVars generalize to arbitrary lattices, we can use LVars to express Kahn process networks, because we can use LVars to represent a lattice of channel histories with a prefix ordering.
 And, in addition to all this stuff we've discovered a new space of quasi-deterministic programs.